-Spicer demands apology from McCain, critics of Yemen raid
+McCain vs. Trump

 - McCain has called the mission a "failure"

-Washington (CNN)White House press secretary Sean Spicer said Wednesday that critics of the recent raid in Yemen, including Senate Armed Services Committee Chairman John McCain, should apologize.
+"Sen. McCain should not be talking about the success or failure of a mission to the media.
+Only emboldens the enemy!"
+Trump wrote.

+His spokeswoman Julie Tarallo later said McCain will "continue to execute his oversight duties as Chairman of the Senate Armed Services Committee and support the brave men and women serving our nation in uniform."

-Spicer was asked at a White House briefing about criticism of the raid, including comments by McCain, who said he could not describe the operation as a "success" earlier in the day.
-The operation left a US service member dead.
+The sparring between Trump and McCain began Wednesday.
+White House press secretary Sean Spicer was asked at a briefing about criticism of the raid, including comments by McCain.

-"We owe (Owens) and his family a great debt for the information that we received during that raid.
-I think any suggestion otherwise is a disservice to his courageous life and the actions that he took.
-Full stop," Spicer said.

-A message left with McCain's office seeking response was not immediately returned.
+Earlier in the week, the Trump-McCain divide was on display over how to approach Russia.

+Without mentioning Trump, McCain took to the Senate floor on Tuesday to rebuke Putin as a human rights abuser and shed light on opposition leader Vladimir Kara-Murza, a Putin critic currently in the hospital.

-The January raid involved the first military death under President Donald Trump and resulted in a number of civilian casualties, including the 8-year-old daughter of Anwar al-Awlaki, a US-born al Qaeda leader killed under President Barack Obama.
+The January raid at the center of the latest dispute between Trump and McCain involved the first military death under the new President and resulted in a number of civilian casualties, including the 8-year-old daughter of Anwar al-Awlaki, a US-born al Qaeda leader killed under former President Barack Obama.

 It remains unclear to what extent fallout from the raid may have impacted the US relationship with Yemen.
 This week, reports emerged that the government of Yemen would not allow US military raids in the country without full approval.
 A State Department spokesman on Wednesday defended US operations in the war-torn nation, and Spicer praised the relationship of the two countries while saying he was "not in a position to go any further at this time."